 BPWE is the operating partner of the Cedar Creek 2 wind farm in Weld County.
 This 30,000-acre site has 122 turbines with a total capacity to generate over 248 MW of wind power.
 This is enough electricity to power approximately 65,000 average homes for a year.

 Situated on a 5,400-acre site on the island of Maui, the Auwahi wind farm uses eight wind turbines to generate 21 MW of electricity.
 Its output can power the equivalent of 5,600 homes each year.
 BPWE is a non-operating partner of Auwahi.

-BPWE owns and operates the Flat Ridge 1 wind farm and is the operating partner in the Flat Ridge 2 wind farm, both located west of Wichita.
-Spanning over 70,000 acres in Barber, Harper, Kingman and Sumner counties, these two farms have 314 turbines with the capacity to generate 520 MW of electricity, or enough to power about 140,000 average homes.
+BPWE owns and operates the Flat Ridge 1 and Flat Ridge 2 wind farms, both located west of Wichita.
+Spanning over 70,000 acres in Barber, Harper, Kingman and Sumner counties, these two farms have 314 turbines with the capacity to generate 520 MW of electricity, or enough to power about 169,000 average homes.